defencedigital/moduk-service-manual/src/content/how-to-audit-content.md

 - create the content
 - own the content
 - manage the service or platform
-- are subject matter experts
+- are experts in the areas your content covers

 You can [use the content audit slides]() created by Content and Transaction Services (CTS), [part of Defence Digital Foundry].